AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 Then, things will keep working even if we upgrade in the meantime (in fact, this is a primary advantage of modules).

+We use the `Lmod <https://lmod.readthedocs.io/en/latest/>`__ system.

-environment-modules use environment variables.
+Lmod uses environment variables.
 Thus, they must be **sourced** by a shell and are are only transferred to child processes.
 Anything that clears the environment clears loaded modules.
 Module loading is done by special functions (not scripts) that are